Brain tumor: Surgery

-The primary and most desired course of action described in medical literature is surgical removal (resection) via craniotomy.
+Surgical resection of the greatest extent of contrast enhancing tumor possible (gross total resection) is associated with increased overall and progression free survival in those with glioblastoma.
+Gross total resection is often required in other brain tumors.
 Minimally invasive techniques are becoming the dominant trend in neurosurgical oncology.
-The main objective of surgery is to remove as many tumor cells as possible, with complete removal being the best outcome and cytoreduction ("debulking") of the tumor otherwise.
-A Gross Total Resection (GTR) occurs when all visible signs of the tumor are removed, and subsequent scans show no apparent tumor.
-In some cases access to the tumor is impossible and impedes or prohibits surgery.
+The main objective of surgery is to remove as many tumor cells as possible, with complete removal being the best outcome and cytoreduction ("debulking") of the tumor may otherwise be done.
+Due to the infiltrative nature of glioblastomas, total resection is usually unachievable and progression after surgery usually occurs, with progression occurring about 7 months after surgery.

 Many meningiomas, with the exception of some tumors located at the skull base, can be successfully removed surgically.

 Most pituitary adenomas can be removed surgically, often using a minimally invasive approach through the nasal cavity and skull base (trans-nasal, trans-sphenoidal approach).
 Large pituitary adenomas require a craniotomy (opening of the skull) for their removal.
 Radiotherapy, including stereotactic approaches, is reserved for inoperable cases.

-Several current research studies aim to improve the surgical removal of brain tumors by labeling tumor cells with 5-aminolevulinic acid that causes them to fluoresce.
 Postoperative radiotherapy and chemotherapy are integral parts of the therapeutic standard for malignant tumors.

 Multiple metastatic tumors are generally treated with radiotherapy and chemotherapy rather than surgery and the prognosis in such cases is determined by the primary tumor, and is generally poor.